-How can I dry my bokashi?Updated 2 months ago
+How can I dry my bokashi?Updated a year ago

 To dry Bokashi pre-compost, follow these steps: